Positive Intermediate Ricci Curvature on Fibre Bundles: Curvature formulae

 The formulas below are due to O'Neill and Gray.
 They appear in \cite{Be} as Theorem 9.28.
-In stating these, we have specialized to the case of totally geodesic fibres, i.e.\ we have assumed that the $T$-tensor is identically zero.
+In~stating these, we have specialized to the case of totally geodesic fibres, i.e., we have assumed that the $T$-tensor is identically zero.
+Recall that the \emph{$A$-tensor} of a Riemannian submersion is a~$(2,1)$-tensor field which vanishes if and only if the horizontal distribution is integrable.
+We refer to \cite[Section 9.C]{Be} for its definition and basic properties.

-\begin{lemma} Given a Riemannian submersion with totally geodesic fibres, let $X,Y,Z,Z'$ denote arbitrary horizontal vectors, and $U,V,W,W'$ arbitrary vertical vectors, all over the same base point.
+\begin{Lemma} Given a Riemannian submersion with totally geodesic fibres, let $X$, $Y$, $Z$, $Z'$ denote arbitrary horizontal vectors, and $U$, $V$, $W$, $W'$ arbitrary vertical vectors, all over the same base point.
 Then

-Here, $\hat{R}$ is the curvature tensor of the fibre metric, and $\check{R}$ that of the base metric. \end{lemma}
+Here, $\hat{R}$ is the curvature tensor of the fibre metric, and $\check{R}$ that of the base metric. \end{Lemma}

 The next lemma is an adaptation of \cite[Lemma 9.69]{Be}, where we only state the effect of the canonical variation on formulas which appear in Lemma \ref{formulas1}.